BartVandewoestyne/tips-and-tricks/git.md

 git clean -f -d
 ```

-The -f means 'force' or “really do this,” and is required if the Git configuration variable clean.requireForce is not explicitly set to false.
+The `-f` means 'force' or 'really do this', and is required if the Git configuration variable `clean.requireForce` is not explicitly set to false.

 To do a dry-run, use `-n`: